HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 CustomQuoteNegotiableReal-time APIWhite-glove Service

 The pricing gaps between tiers matter too.
 Behavioural economics suggests the middle tier should be priced at roughly 2.5-3x the entry tier, with the top tier at 3-4x the middle.
-This creates clear differentiation without making upgrades feel prohibitively expensive.
+This creates clear separation without making upgrades feel too expensive.

-You know what’s interesting?
-Most customers don’t downgrade once they’ve experienced a higher tier.
-They get used to the additional features, better support, or more frequent updates.
-This “stickiness” makes tiered models particularly valuable for long-term revenue growth.
+One thing worth noting: most customers don’t downgrade once they’ve experienced a higher tier.
+They get used to the extra features, better support, or more frequent updates.
+That stickiness makes tiered models valuable for long-term revenue growth.

 Start by auditing your current data usage.
 Who’s accessing your directory programmatically?
 Are competitors scraping your listings?
 Do partners have informal arrangements to use your data?
-These existing users represent your first licensing opportunities—and sometimes your biggest revenue leaks.
+These existing users are your first licensing opportunities, and sometimes your biggest revenue leaks.

-You can’t license data effectively without technical infrastructure to control access and measure usage.
-This doesn’t require a massive technology investment initially, but you need certain fundamentals in place before approaching potential licensees.
+You can’t license data effectively without the technical infrastructure to control access and measure usage.
+This doesn’t need a massive technology investment at the start, but you need certain fundamentals in place before approaching potential licensees.

 Important technical components include: